nstoik/infrastructure/README.md

 - [Netmaker](services/netmaker/README.md)

 # Inventory
 Inventory from DigtalOcean is dynamic using a plugin.
 The plugin configration is in the file `inventory/do_hosts.yaml`.

 When using this inventory, the `DO_API_TOKEN` environment variable must be set.
-The value is in the vault file.
+See [Environment variables](#environment-variables) for more information.

 # Testing and linting
 Linting can be done with the following commands